Overview

 Renting a car in South Africa

-We highly recommend renting a car for this itinerary.
+We highly recommend renting a car for this South Africa itinerary.
 There are plenty of rental car companies where you can rent a car.
 On Rentalcars.com, you can compare multiple cars and companies and find the right rental car for you.
-There are a few things you should pay attention to when you rent a car:

-• If you plan on visiting Eswatini and/or Lesotho, you should check if you are allowed to cross the border with your rental car.
+- If you plan on visiting Eswatini and/or Lesotho, you should check if you are allowed to cross the border with your rental car.
 This differs from rental company to rental company.
 With some rental companies, you have to request this in advance and they will probably charge an extra fee.

 Driving in South Africa

-First of all, it is important to note that in South Africa, they drive on the LEFT side of the road.
+First of all, it is important to note that in South Africa, they drive on the left side of the road.
 We quickly got used to driving on the left and found it pleasant to drive in South Africa.

-Traffic rules are generally well respected and the main roads are mostly in good conditions.
+Traffic rules are generally well respected and the main roads are mostly in good condition.
 The closer to Cape Town, the better the roads.
 The further from Cape Town, the more potholes you will have to avoid.
 You should therefore always pay attention to potholes!
 There are also regular speed checks.
 So, always stick to the indicated speed to avoid fines.

 At some intersections, everyone has a stop sign.
 Here applies: first come first serve.
 In other cases, sometimes you just have to enforce it a bit.

-If someone is driving slow, they will in most cases drive on the side of the road, so that you can easily pass.
+If someone is driving slowly, they will in most cases drive on the side of the road, so that you can easily pass.
 Please note: sometimes they overtake in the opposite direction in your lane and assume that you will get out of the way.
 Always pay attention to this!

 Cape town

-The bar was immediately set high by our visit to Cape Town as the first stop of our itinerary.
+The bar was immediately set high by our visit to Cape Town as the first stop of our South Africa itinerary.
 We are not city dwellers, but this city has really stolen our hearts.
-It is a super beautiful city with a nice atmosphere, beautiful views and countless fun things to do.
-You can hike the Lion’s head trail at sunset, climb the Table Mountain, visit cozy markets or let yourself go in gigantic shopping centers.
+It is a super beautiful city with a nice atmosphere, beautiful views, and countless fun things to do.
+You can hike the Lion’s Head trail at sunset, climb Table Mountain, visit cozy markets, or let yourself go in gigantic shopping centers.
 Not to mention the numerous tasty and cozy restaurants and bars.
-Also in the wider area of the city, you can do many unique things such as visiting the penguins at Boulders beach and driving along a stunning ocean-view road!
-Make sure to check out our blog post to find out the 8 best things to do in Cape Town.

 In short: you will certainly not be bored in Cape Town and you can certainly stay here for a few days.